 The Committee has formally agreed to adhere to the Stewardship Code as published by the Financial Reporting Council.
 The Committee expects both the London CIV and any directly appointed fund managers to also comply with the Stewardship Code and this is monitored on an annual basis.
+The Governance and Compliance Statement can be found within the Fund's Annual Report.

 The Committee is willing to consider potential investor collaboration opportunities if such opportunities offer the scope to improve engagement with companies and help increase the potential for long-term sustainable returns to be achieved.
-In the spirit of collective engagement, the Fund became a member of the Local Authority Pension Fund Forum (LAPFF) in 2019, through which it collaborates with other LGPS funds to magnify its voice and maximise the influence of investors as asset owner across a range of corporate governance issues.
-In addition, the Fund expects its investment managers to work collaboratively with others if this will lead to greater influence and deliver improved outcomes for shareholders and more broadly.
+In the spirit of collective engagement, the Fund became a member of the Local Authority Pension Fund Forum (LAPFF) in 2020, through which it collectively exercises a voice across a range of corporate governance issues.